0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 In the second codeblock, I've added a new param to the main function which is a sqlx pgPool struct.
 Normally we'd have to create this postgres pool ourselves, with a database uri or similar.

-The postgres annotation here builds this pool for us with sensible defaults.
+The shuttle-provided postgres annotation here builds this pool for us with sensible defaults.
 You can configure them, of course.

 Now, either locally or when built on shuttle's servers, your code will be passed a valid connection pool, connected transparently in dev to a local shuttle-managed docker database.